Block legacy authentication with Microsoft Entra Conditional Access

-Filtering will only show you sign-in attempts that were made by legacy authentication protocols.
-Clicking on each individual sign-in attempt will show you more details.
-The Client App field under the Basic Info tab will indicate which legacy authentication protocol was used.
+Filtering shows you sign-in attempts made by legacy authentication protocols.
+Clicking on each individual sign-in attempt shows you more details.
+The Client App field under the Basic Info tab indicates which legacy authentication protocol was used.

 Additionally, to help triage legacy authentication within your tenant use the Sign-ins using legacy authentication workbook.